JHRobotics/softgpu/README.md

 **vGPU9** (9 from DirectX 9) is older variant used usually to accelerate Windows Vista/7 aero and some desktop application.
 On host system is drawing by DirectX 9 (Windows) or OpenGL (Linux/Mac OS).
 Problem is very low pixel/vertex shader support, so DirectX 8 and DirectX 9 games can't use shaders.
 Keep on mind that DirectX in SoftGPU is emulated by Wine, so some non-shaders applications can have problems, because some behaviour is emulated by shaders.

 **vGPU10** (10 from Windows 10) is newer variant and is intended for acceleration of DirectX 12 (and DirectX 12 can emulate all older DirectX API).
 On host system is drawing by DirectX 12 (on Linux is translated by **dxvk** to Vulkan).
-Main problem is a relatively large amount of bugs ([see  summary  here](https://www.virtualbox.org/ticket/21515)). vGPU10 don't work well with SoftGPU 0.4.x releases, but SoftGPU 0.5.x solved most of problem and now this is preferred variant.
+Main problem is a relatively large amount of bugs ([see  summary  here](https://www.virtualbox.org/ticket/21515)). vGPU10 don't work well with SoftGPU 0.4.x releases, but SoftGPU 0.5.x solved most of problems ~and now this is preferred variant.~ vGPU9 is usually faster in DX6-8 application and width Quake 2 engine games (paradoxically vGPU10 is faster width Quake 3 engine games).

 Switch between vGPU9 and vGPU10: